top of page

 I have appeared in several high profile concert venue, festival, sporting and entertainment applications including The Sage Gateshead, Newcastle Academy, Birmingham Academy, Darlington FC, Kynren (part Jonathan Ruffer's plan to regenerate Bishop Auckland, being the largest outdoor event since the London Olympics of 2012), the Fusion Festival (60,000 capacity festival in Liverpool) and the Tyneside Cinema (which involved a 4.00am bar in Newcastle's cumulative impact zone).
 I recently advised a local authority in relation to police concerns arising from a late kick off for a contentious derby football match.

-I act and advise in firearms (both for the police and certificate holders, as well as firearms dealers) and gambling matters.
+I act and advise in gambling matters, recently acting as a legal adviser to the licensing authority in a contentious casino variation application.
 I have been involved in Proceeds of Crime Act 2002 applications arising out of illegal gambling, and successfully secured the abandonment of a prosecution and associated POCA application arising out of non-compliant bingo and lottery activities in a working men's club.
 I have recently been providing advice and acting as legal advisor in relation to scrap metal dealers licence applications.
-I also undertake work on selective licensing schemes.
+I also undertake work on selective licensing schemes, recently securing the withdrawal of a prosecution for failure to comply with a Housing Act 2004 notice to produce documents.

 Consideration of statutory nuisances, particularly noise nuisance, feature in my work.
 I represented the successful local authority respondent in R. (on the application of Susan Fisher) v.
 Durham County Council [2020] EWHC 1277, where the Council's decision to issue an abatement notice in respect of a noise nuisance caused by an individual with involuntary vocalisation syndrome was attacked on the basis of alleged disability discrimination, breach of PSED, breach of human rights and irrationality.
 I have a particular interest in the defence of private prosecutions under s.82 of the Environmental Protection 1990.